relaxedmason/bafta-scripted-comedy-portfolio/index.md

 <section id="about">
   <h2>About:</h2>
   <p>
-     A Pacific Northwest based data analyst who transforms complex datasets into clear, compelling visual stories.
+    A Pacific Northwest based data analyst who transforms complex datasets into clear and compelling visual stories.
 Here are some examples of my work:
   </p>
 </section>